 - In what different ways can a clinician or, say, an administrator, demonstrate "scholarly activity"?

 - Can I look at a sampling of properly formatted curriculae vitae?

 - Is there a time limit by which a faculty member must be promoted, "or else"?

-- What does the Chairman/Directors letter look like?
-How might the letter differ in support of the various career paths to promotion to rank of Associate Professor?
+- What does the Chairman/Directors (Nomination) letter?
+How does it differ from my CV?
+What are the differences in Director's letters that support the various career paths to promotion to rank of Associate Professor?

 - Is it better to get a letter from someone who knows me very well but is not as prominent, or from someone who doesn't know me well but is very prominent?

 - On average, after how many years of being at Hopkins do candidates apply for promotion?